johnphilipdp/anime-website/README.md

 ## Description

 I realized that I have been storing my pending animes to watch in every notepad i can put my hands on or blank messages on messenger.
-So I decided to create a website for it .
+So I decided to create a website to keep it organized with more other features 😃

 ### Fun Features Will Be Added